pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1235 Continue Reading

+Today and the weekend I advance in my reading of the Security Engineering book, I have good progress in the book, I was practice a lot of coding in Python with some exercises.
+Python is a very good language, but some developers write in bad way Python code.
+Please add type in python methods/functions always and create more DTOs to work with data.

 ##### Day 1234 Working with Cache

 Today I need to work with data storage in Cache, this cache is built with a short period of time and when the program finishes the process needs to be destroyed.
 In the weekend I will try to build the same exercise, but this time I will use a Redis database rather than save the data in Java objects.